voxeet/comms-sdk-dotnet/docs/documentation/visualscripting.md

 Parameters:

-- **Scale, Forward, Up, Right**: Those vectors are definition for the 3D Environment you are working with.
-The defaults are based on the Unity Coordinates System.
-In most cases only the scale should be modified.
-See [](xref:DolbyIO.Comms.Services.ConferenceService.SetSpatialEnvironmentAsync(System.Numerics.Vector3,System.Numerics.Vector3,System.Numerics.Vector3,System.Numerics.Vector3)).
+- **Scale, Forward, Up, Right**: [Vectors](xref:DolbyIO.Comms.Services.ConferenceService.SetSpatialEnvironmentAsync(System.Numerics.Vector3,System.Numerics.Vector3,System.Numerics.Vector3,System.Numerics.Vector3)) that define the 3D environment that you are working with.
+The default values are based on the Unity Coordinates System.
+In most cases, you should only modify the scale.
-- **Spatial Audio**: Join the demo with spatial audio or not.
+- **Spatial Audio**: A boolean that indicates whether spatial audio should be enabled.

 ### Mute Participant

-This node allows you to mute yourself or a specific participant.
+Allows muting a specific participant.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/nodes/mute.png" width="250px">
 </div>

 Parameters:
-- **ParticipantId**: The id of the participant to mute.
-If no Id is provided, the node will mute the local participant.
+- **ParticipantId**: The ID of the participant who should be muted.
+If the ID is not provided, the node mutes the local participant.
-- **Muted**: The mute state to apply.
+- **Muted**: The required mute state.

 ### Local Player Position

-This node allows you to set the local player position.
+Allows setting the position of the local player.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/nodes/local-position.png" width="250px">
 </div>

 Parameters:
-- **Position**: The position of the player.
-See [](xref:DolbyIO.Comms.Services.ConferenceService.SetSpatialPositionAsync(System.String,System.Numerics.Vector3))
+- **Position**: The [position](xref:DolbyIO.Comms.Services.ConferenceService.SetSpatialPositionAsync(System.String,System.Numerics.Vector3)) of the player.
-- **Direction**: The direction of the player.
-See [](xref:DolbyIO.Comms.Services.ConferenceService.SetSpatialDirectionAsync(System.Numerics.Vector3))
+- **Direction**: The [direction](xref:DolbyIO.Comms.Services.ConferenceService.SetSpatialDirectionAsync(System.Numerics.Vector3)) that the player should be facing.

 ### Remote Player Position

-This node allows you to set the remote player position.
+Allows setting the remote player's position.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/nodes/remote-position.png" width="250px">
 </div>

 Parameters:
-- **Position**: The position of the player.
-See [](xref:DolbyIO.Comms.Services.ConferenceService.SetSpatialPositionAsync(System.String,System.Numerics.Vector3))
+- **Position**: The [position](xref:DolbyIO.Comms.Services.ConferenceService.SetSpatialPositionAsync(System.String,System.Numerics.Vector3)) of the player.

 ### Get Participants

-This node allows you to get all the participants of the conference.
+Allows getting objects of all participants who are present at a conference.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/nodes/participants.png" width="250px">
 </div>

 Parameters:
-- **Participant Ids**: A list to filter the resulting participant list.
+- **Participant Ids**: A list of participant IDs that causes returning only the objects of the listed participants.

 ## The Visual Scripting Events

 ### On Conference Status Updated Event

-This event is emitted when the conference status has changed.
-See [](xref:DolbyIO.Comms.Services.ConferenceService.StatusUpdated)
+Emitted when a conference status has [changed](xref:DolbyIO.Comms.Services.ConferenceService.StatusUpdated).

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/nodes/event-conference-status.png" width="250px">